Racial views of Donald Trump: Elizabeth Warren

 In her 2012 campaign for the Senate, Elizabeth Warren's opponent raised accusations concerning Warren's having listed partial Native American ancestry on her profile in a professional directory.
 Warren denies that she ever claimed to be a minority for the purpose of securing employment, and a review of her employment history and interviews of her past employers has been unable to find anything that supports the charge.
 Picking up on the controversy, Trump has frequently referred to her as "Pocahontas", including at a White House event where he addressed Native American veterans who served in the US military during World War II.
 Warren responded: "It was deeply unfortunate that the President of the United States cannot even make it through a ceremony honoring these heroes without throwing out a racial slur."

 The general secretary of the Alliance of Colonial Era Tribes, John Norwood, said Trump's nickname for Warren is "insulting to all American Indians" and "smacks of racism", adding that Trump should "stop using our historical people of significance as a racial slur against one of his opponents."
 The president of the National Congress of American Indians said: "We regret that the president's use of the name Pocahontas as a slur to insult a political adversary is overshadowing the true purpose of today's White House ceremony."
 White House press secretary Sarah Huckabee Sanders said that complaints that the nickname is a racial slur are "ridiculous", and that "What most people find offensive is Senator Warren lying about her heritage to advance her career."

 "Pretty Korean lady"

-After an intelligence briefing on hostages held by a terrorist group in Pakistan, Trump asked an Asian-American intelligence analyst "Where are you from?"
-After she told him she was from New York he asked again and she clarified that she was from Manhattan.
+On January 12, 2018, after an intelligence briefing on hostages held by a terrorist group in Pakistan, Trump asked an Asian-American intelligence analyst "Where are you from?"
+After she told him she was from New York (state), he asked again, and she clarified that she was from Manhattan.
 He pressed with the question until she finally told him that her parents were Korean.
 Trump then asked one of his advisers why "the pretty Korean lady" was not negotiating for him with North Korea.

 NBC News characterized this exchange as Trump having "seemed to suggest her ethnicity should determine her career path".
 Vox suggested that when Trump refused to accept New York as an answer he is "saying that children of Asian immigrants can never truly be 'from' America.
 This isn't just simple bigotry; it feels like a rejection of the classic American 'melting pot' ideal altogether."